activatedgeek/blog/site/contents/cult/lit/on-good-writing.md

 I was not happy with some of the sentence structures in a paper I wrote recently.
 I am deliberately noting these rules here for a quick reference whenever I write long-form public texts.
-My [knowledge base](/kb) will be exempt, to allow faster writing for now.
+My [kb](/kb) will be exempt, to allow faster writing for now.
 This is a summary from the excellent book by _ William Strunk Jr._, [The Elements of Style](https://www.librarything.com/work/3407/book/193494864).